-If you are a funder practitioner currently or considering funding in rural communities and are interested in the intersection of rural issues with migrant justice and belonging, we invite you to join GCIR’s Resourcing Rural Belonging Community of Practice.
+If you currently fund in or are considering investing in rural communities and are interested in the intersection of rural issues with migrant justice, we invite you to join GCIR’s Resourcing Rural Belonging Community of Practice.

-According to FWD.US., between 2000 and 2020, departures from rural counties outweighed new arrivals by 700,000 people.
-Yet many communities that have seen a rebound have been the primary destination points for immigrants and refugees.
-This has come with its own set of challenges, including language access needs, workplace abuse, heightened criminalization, and lack of legal access.
+According to FWD.US, between the years 2000 and 2020 departures from rural counties across the United States outweighed new arrivals by 700,000 people.
+Yet many of the communities that have seen a population rebound have been the primary destination points for immigrants and refugees.
+This has come with challenges, including gaps in language access, workplace abuses, criminalization, and lack of legal services.
 We explored many of these themes through our rural webinar series, which included the following programs:

-According to FWD.US., between 2000 and 2020, departures from rural counties outweighed new arrivals by 700,000 people.
-Yet many communities that have seen a rebound have been the primary destination points for immigrants and refugees.
-This has come with its own set of challenges, including language access needs, workplace abuse, heightened criminalization, and lack of legal access.
+According to FWD.US, between the years 2000 and 2020 departures from rural counties across the United States outweighed new arrivals by 700,000 people.
+Yet many of the communities that have seen a population rebound have been the primary destination points for immigrants and refugees.
+This has come with challenges, including gaps in language access, workplace abuses, criminalization, and lack of legal services.
 We explored many of these themes through our rural webinar series, which included the following programs:

 - Building Immigrant & Worker Power in Rural America (October 2022)